JordinPinzon/JavaScript/README.md

 2. Download the image from Docker Hub
-Open your terminal and run the following command to download the Docker image:
+Open your terminal and run the following command to download the Docker image: docker pull jordin13/javascript-app:latest
-Docker pull jordin13/javascript-app:nombreetiqueta
-## Build the image
-Build the image with the following command: docker build -t angular-app-hello .

 ## Run the Docker Image
-Once the image is downloaded, you can run a container with the following command: docker run -p 4200:4200 --name AppJavascript angular-app-hello
+Once the image is downloaded, you can run a container with the following command: docker run -d -p 4200:4200 --name javascript-app jordin13/javascript-app:latest

 ## Access the Project
 Open your browser and go to the following address: